IlesAyati/Causality-Tests-of-Investor-Sentiment-Features-using-Machine-Learning/README.md

 # Instructions
 MasterThesisScript.py contains the entire script in one .py file.
 ExecutionFile.py allows for execution of the script by module.
-There are 8 modules in Total.
+There are 9 executable modules.
 Order is important: All modules must be executed in the preset order.
 All regressions depend on data preperation modules DataCollection.py, and all machine learning modules depend on LOGIT.py and MLPrep.py as well.